Juxtapid® can help lower your numbers

-You should tell your doctor if you have had liver problems in the past,

-  including liver problems while taking other medicines.
+- You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.

-  You should not take Juxtapid if you:
+You should not take Juxtapid if you

-  - Have moderate to severe liver problems or active liver disease,

-  including abnormal liver function tests
+- Have moderate to severe liver problems or active liver disease, including abnormal liver function tests.

-  The most common side effects of Juxtapid are stomach problems including

-  diarrhea, nausea, vomiting, cramps/pain, indigestion and/or gas.
-You may

-  be able to reduce your chance of stomach problems by following an eating

-  plan consisting of less than 20% of calories from fat.
+- The most common side effects of Juxtapid are stomach problems including diarrhea, nausea, vomiting, cramps/pain, indigestion, and/or gas.
+You may be able to reduce your chance of stomach problems by following an eating plan consisting of less than 20% of calories from fat.

-  Tell your doctor if you have any side effect that bothers you or that

-  does not go away.
-These are not all the possible side effects of
+Tell your doctor if you have any side effect that bothers you or that does not go away.
+These are not all the possible side effects of Juxtapid.

-  Juxtapid.
 For more information, speak with your doctor or pharmacist.

-  Tell your doctor about all the medicines you take, including

-  prescription and non-prescription medicines, vitamins, and herbal

-  supplements.
-Juxtapid may affect the way other medicines work, and other

-  medicines may affect how Juxtapid works.
-You should not drink grapefruit
+Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Juxtapid may affect the way other medicines work, and other medicines may affect how Juxtapid works.

-  juice while on Juxtapid, as it may affect how Juxtapid works.

 You are encouraged to report negative side effects of prescription drugs to your doctor.
 You may also report side effects to the FDA at www.fda.gov/medwatch or call 1-800-FDA-1088.